The Valero Alamo Bowl announced its officers who will oversee the 2021 Valero Alamo Bowl and its Community Festival of Events.

 - Randy Smith, CEO of Weston Urban, Treasurer

-The game date for the 2020 Valero Alamo Bowl will be announced this summer.
-Tickets will go on sale at the start of the college football season, but interested buyers can join the Priority Wait List at www.alamobowl.com.
+The game date for the 2021 Valero Alamo Bowl is scheduled to be announced by the end of May.
+Tickets will go on sale this summer but interested buyers can join the Priority Wait List at www.alamobowl.com.

-The first event on this year’s event calendar is the Rudy’s Bar-B-Q Pigskin Preview on August 27 at the Alamodome.
+The first event on the Bowl’s calendar for 2021 is the Rudy’s Bar-B-Q Pigskin Preview on the football field at the Alamodome on September 8.

 About the Valero Alamo Bowl